-Nice ad, John Lewis, but you’ve stolen Christmas
+Nice ad, but you’ve stolen Christmas

 Posted on November 7, 2014

-Once again, John Lewis has come out trumps with its Christmas ad, but it’s just another example of a brand commoditising one of the most meaningful times of the year.
+John Lewis has come out trumps with its Christmas ad, but it’s just another example of a brand commoditising one of the most meaningful times of the year.

 The problem with Bonfire Night is that once it’s over brands think it’s Christmas.
 Six days on and already John Lewis, Burberry, Marks & Spencer, Asda, Lidl, Boots, Argos and Debenhams are on the bandwagon.
-Hundreds more will join them in the next week.
+Hundreds of brands will join them in the next week.
 There are still 43 days to go….

 Every year I complain, and each time I get called a miserable old git.
 But the thing is, I love Christmas.
 As a parent, I see how it enchants and delights my children, and I have happy memories of my own childhood.
 However, this isn’t Christmas, it’s November, and I don’t like it being stretched out and devalued for me or my kids.